okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Bugs fixed in 2021.12.0

-* Changing a group's role assignment through the Administrator Roles API was timing out.
+* Sometimes, changing a group's role assignment through the Administrator Roles API was timing out.
 Additionally, the 'id' of the same role changed when additional calls were made to [add role assignments to the group](/docs/reference/api/roles/#assign-a-role-to-a-group).
 (OKTA-443242)

 * The [Org Admin role](/docs/reference/api/roles/#role-types) didn't have permission to manage identity providers.
 (OKTA-372730)